Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: Object definitions and event reconstruction

 \item \textbf{Jets}: reconstructed from energy deposits in the calorimeter using the anti-$k_t$ algorithm~\cite{Cacciari_2008}, with a radius parameter $R = 0.4$, implemented via the \texttt{FastJet} package~\cite{Cacciari:2011ma}.
 The inputs to the clustering are calorimeter towers, which approximate the energy flow in the detector.
 Reconstructed jets are required to satisfy a transverse momentum threshold of $p_T > 25~\text{GeV}$ and a rapidity requirement of $|y| < 4.5$, ensuring that jets are within the acceptance of the ATLAS calorimeter and are well-reconstructed.
 Jets originating from $b$-quarks ($b$-jets) are identified by emulating the performance of the ATLAS $b$-tagging algorithm at the 85\% efficiency WP, consistent with the latest ATLAS Run-3 recommendations \cite{btagGN2}.
+This corresponds to a mis-identification rate of 0.17 for \( c \)-jets and 0.01 for light-flavor jets, thereby allowing the background to include contributions from mis-tagged jets.
 The $b$-tagged jets are required to be within the tracking acceptance ($|\eta| < 2.5)$. \item \textbf{Leptons (electrons or muons)}: reconstructed using the particle-flow tracks collection.
 Muons are required to have a transverse momentum $p_T$ greater than 10 GeV and the pseudorapidity within the range of $|\eta| < $ 2.7.
-Conversely, electrons are required to have $p_T > 10 \text{GeV}$ and $|\eta|< 2.47$ (excluding electrons failing in the calorimeter transition region). \end{itemize}
+Conversely, electrons are required to have $p_T > 10 \ \text{GeV}$ and $|\eta|< 2.47$ (excluding electrons failing in the calorimeter transition region). \end{itemize}